Recruit4Vets - FAQs

 Do you charge a fee for this service?

-No, all our services are completely free to the job seeker, we charge a fee to the client if we successfully find them a suitable candidate, our fees to the client are around the same as the cost of an advert ran concurrently in The Vet Times and the Vet Record.
+No, all our services are completely free to the job seeker, we charge a fee to the client if we successfully find them a suitable candidate, our fees to the client are around the same as the cost of an advert ran concurrently in The Vet Times and the Vet Record and are pre-agreed with the client prior to advertising their vacancies.

 Should I register with more than one agency?